dchristle/flink/docs/content/docs/dev/table/hive-compatibility/hive-dialect/queries/join.md

 ### LEFT SEMI JOIN

-`LEFT SMEI JOIN` returns the rows from the left join side that have matching in right join side.
+`LEFT SEMI JOIN` returns the rows from the left join side that have matching in right join side.
 It won't concat the values from the right side.

 ### CROSS JOIN